 No. According to David Elkind, professor of child development at Tufts University, an infant cannot be spoiled.
 Infants need all the love, care and sustenance to build the feeling that the world is a safe place.
 However, research shows that parents who respond quicker to the baby’s needs are happier and more independent because the concept of “trust” was developed.

 Hence, it is important to provide a positive and safe environment as early as pregnancy.
-Based on research, a fetus experiences what a mother feels which can influence the development of brain and nervous system.
+Based on research, a fetus experiences what a mother feels which can influence the development of the brain and nervous system.
 In other words, positive or negative energy is transferred to the baby even when inside the tummy.

 What makes a spoiled child?